I’m in the home stretch of the gift-giving preparations, and I’m laughing – and frustrated – by the state of my holiday “assets.”

 I was wrong.

-It being really very 2020 right now, I found out that I couldn’t get certain items delivered to me when I expected them – and I needed to ship gifts out earlier than I had thought (a lot earlier).
+Supply chain issues being what they are right now, I found out that I couldn’t get certain items delivered to me when I expected them – and I needed to ship gifts out earlier than I had thought (a lot earlier).